Copying Data from one Table to Another in SQL

 SQL INSERT SELECT column

-The columns with NULL constraint are displaying the values as NULLs.
+The columns with NULL constraint display the values as NULLs.

 The query for copying data from one database table to other

-In all above examples, both tables were existing in the same database with the same username, so we did not require specifically mentioning the DB and user names.
+In all the above examples, both tables existed in the same database with the same username, so we did not require specifically the DB and user names.

-As you should be familiar with the above examples, I am using the same two table as source and target as in above examples:
+As you should be familiar with the above examples, I am using the same two tables as source and target as in the above examples:

 INSERT INTO [test_db].[dbo].[sto_employees_sub]